zyannick/Atarax-AI/README.md

 This project is licensed under the [GNU GPLv3 License](LICENSE).
 You are free to use, modify, and distribute this software under the terms of the GPL.

-### 🚫 No Commercial Use Without Compliance

-If you use this in a commercial or derivative system, **your entire codebase must also be licensed under GPLv3**.

-If you want a commercial license or integration support, please contact: yannickzoet@gmail.com.